Skip to content

 Definition (connected space) Let \(X\) be a topological space, A separation of \(X\) is a pair \(U,V\) of disjoint open subsets of \(X\) whose union is \(X\).
 The space is said to be connected if there is no separation of \(X\).

-Another way to state connectedness: A space \(X\) is connected iff the only subsets of \(X\) that are both open and closed are the empty set and \(X\) itself
+Another way to state connected space is: A space \(X\) is connected iff the only subsets of \(X\) that are both open and closed are the empty set and \(X\) itself

 Definition (connected subspace) If \(Y\) is a subspace of \(X\), a separation of \(Y\) if a pair of disjoint sets \(A,B\) where \(Y=A \cap B\), and \(\bar{A} \cap B\) and \(A \cap \bar{B}\) are both empty.
 The space \(Y\) is connected if there exists no separation of \(Y\)